slowdivePTG/X-ray-chemistry/KROME_documentation.md

    - Python

      - Python 2.7 (Python 3 is not supported)
-     - *Optional*: Anaconda (for environment management)
      - `Numpy` and `Scipy`

 - Fortran

   `KROME` needs a Fortran compiler, such as `gfortran` or `ifort`, the former is free and is now embedded in the `gcc` complier.

 More information can be found in the [official documentation](https://bitbucket.org/tgrassi/krome/wiki/Prerequisities).

 2. Getting Started